 A spectacular coastline and beaches in all directions, a superb area for walking, cycling and other outdoor activities, Manor Bedw is an ideal centre for exploring the beautiful coast and countryside of Pembrokeshire, Carmarthenshire and Ceredigion.
-Here are some of our favourite days out:
+Here are some of our favourite days out.
+Just click on each link to find a page of description and photos:

 St Davids earns its city status from the magnificent St Davids Cathedral, but in reality it is a small attractive village, surrounded by spectacular coastal scenery renowned for its beauty and abundance of wildlife.
 There are wonderful coastal walks, beaches, boat trips and interesting places to visit, as well as great restaurants and cafes.